 - Founder of the Welcome Home Initiative in Waterloo Region.
 Designed to assist people returning to our communities from psychiatric facilities to connect with relationships and common interest groups, this peer oriented approach reflects the need many people have to be “let in” to community.

-- Founder of Facile: Independent Facilitation Waterloo Region is a recent initiative that reflects the New Story that many people may benefit from having someone “walk with them” toward community.
-See www.facilewaterlooregion.ca
+- Founder of Facile: Independent Facilitation Waterloo Region (now called Bridges to Belonging) is a recent initiative that reflects the New Story that many people may benefit from having someone “walk with them” toward community.
+See www.bridgestobelonging.ca

 John has been a leader in researching, writing, and speaking about the new paradigm of community and disability.
 His first detailed writings appeared in 2001 in a co-authored booked called Shifting the Paradigm in Community Mental Health: Toward Empowerment and Community.
 This booked can be ordered from University of Toronto Press.

 Building on that work, John has written extensively about what he now calls the New Story, a new paradigm approach to supporting vulnerable citizens in community.
 The idea is to create options for people that involve several key elements – individualized funding, independent facilitation, social network and relationship development, self-help and family networks, community engagement, and person-centred approaches.
 When taken together, these approaches create opportunities for people to experience creative supports in community and full citizenship.
 See John’s publications to explore these ideas further, as well as the web site of the Individualized Funding Coalition for Ontario.